User Guide

 With an open reservation, we can submit, reduce, or cancel it.
 Reducing or canceling a reservation that you know you won’t be able to fill helps to reopen capacity for other users and helps us do a better job of estimating our liabilities.
 We encourage you to stay on top of it for everyone’s benefit.
 People who habitually fail to fulfill their reservations will be less likely to be approved for overages in the future.

-Since we have a confirmed reservation for Buffalo Wild Wings in this example, we can go buy them and then submit them with the submit button, which opens the submission page.
+Once you have a confirmed reservation you can go buy the gift card in that reservation with the confidence that we will take them under the terms of your reservation.
+Once you have the cards you can click submit next to the reservation which opens the submission page.
 On the submission page we have both a simple and an advanced method to submit cards.
 The simple method is the “Add Card” button in the middle of the page.
-Here we enter card details one at a time and click “submit” after each card we add.
+Here we enter card details one at a time and click “add card” after each card we add.
+We can accept scanned or swiped card data if you have a card reader.
+If you’re submitting that kind of data then you want the “Scan or swipe card number” switch toggled on as it is in the screenshot.
+However, if you’re entering the card number rather than swipe data, you need to toggle this off.
 Whether you purchased an electronic gift card sent to you by email or a physical card you enter the card number and (as applicable) the PIN here.
+Unless something really weird happens, you will never be mailing us any physical cards.

 IMPORTANT NOTE!
 If you enter the wrong denomination at this step, you’ll be very sad!
 If you’re supposed to submit a $250 and typo it as $25 and the card sells, we have no mechanism to get the money back!
 Always double check!
 We rely on the data you provide us to market your cards.
 If you are trying to submit a denom that is not part of your reservation, DO NOT just pick any random denom we are accepting.
 Reach out to an admin BEFORE UPLOADING ANYTHING and explain what denom you need changed and why.
 Most deals are denom-sensitive and we are only accepting the listed denoms for a reason.
 If we can accept your denom at all, you need to wait for an admin to edit the accepted denoms on your reservation before you upload anything and you need to be prepared for the possibility that we are not interested in other denoms at all.

-When we have added all the cards we are ready to submit, we click “done.”
-At this step, the cards have “draft” status meaning AI has not received your cards into inventory and you can still take a card back by removing it from the reservation.
+When we have added all the cards we are ready to submit, we can close the add card pop-up.
+At this step, the cards we just added have “draft” status meaning AI has not received your cards into inventory and you can still take a card back by removing it from the reservation.
 If you have added all the cards you wish to add at this time and you are ready to submit the reservation, you must agree to the T&Cs and click the “Submit Gift Cards” button at the bottom of the page.
 At this point, you have sold the cards to AI and cannot take them back.
 This is also the date that determines when the cards you submitted will be paid out.

+A Common Misconception: some users (ones who didn’t read this guide) get the incorrect impression that once they submit anything into a reservation the reservation disappears.
+That is not so!
 You are not required to fulfill an entire reservation all at once.
 If you had a $10,000 reservation, for example, you could submit $1,000 each day, as you process the cards.
-If, for example, you submit $5,000 on Sunday and $5,000 on Monday, the cards you submitted on Sunday will be paid one week before the cards you submitted on Monday, as the pay period is based on when the card was sold to us, not when the reservation was fulfilled.
+If, for example, you submit $5,000 on Sunday and $5,000 on Monday, the cards you submitted on Sunday will be paid one week before the cards you submitted on Monday, as the pay period is based on when the card was sold to us, not when the reservation was totally fulfilled.
 We encourage you to upload cards as you go.
+Once you’ve added cards to a reservation there is no reason not to submit right away, you can always submit more tomorrow (assuming your reservation has not expired and you still have capacity reserved).

 Requesting Help